-In the four above examples, the clause is being emphasised differently depending on the cleft structure.
+To clarify, in the four above examples, the clauses are being emphasised differently depending on the cleft structure.

 Cleft sentences with ‘all’

-- All I’ve done today is be annoying to my sister.
+- All I’ve done today is being annoying to my sister.

 - All I want for Christmas is my two front teeth.